-The conjectured lower bound \eqref{eq:wig_entropy} is attained for all pure Gaussian states.
+\end{conjecture} This conjecture was initially expressed in Ref. \cite{Hertz2017-ta}, where it was viewed as a refinement of the uncertainty relation $h(\rho_x)+h(\rho_p)\geq\ln\pi+1$ due to Białynicki-Birula and Mycielski \cite{Bialynicki-Birula1975-kv} in the case of Wigner-positive states.
+Note that the conjectured lower bound \eqref{eq:wig_entropy} is attained for all pure Gaussian states.
 First, it is immediate to check that it is saturated for the vacuum state, i.e. the Fock state $\ket{0}$, which is associated with the Wigner function and gives $h(W_0)=\ln\pi+1$.
-Then, the invariance of the Wigner entropy under symplectic transformations directly implies that the bound is reached for all pure Gaussian states.
+Then, the invariance of $h(W_{\hat{\rho}})$ under symplectic transformations directly implies that the bound is reached for all pure Gaussian states.
 Furthermore, the concavity of the Shannon entropy immediately implies that Conjecture~\ref{conj:wig_entropy} holds true for the convex hull of Gaussian states.
 The key problem, however, is that $\mathcal{W}_+$ contains many more states than the convex hull of Gaussian states.
 In Ref. \cite{Van_Herstraeten2021-nj}, it was proven that Conjecture~\ref{conj:wig_entropy} holds true for passive states, which is a distinct subset of $\mathcal{W}_+$.
 More recent works have shown that the Wigner entropy is lower bounded by $\ln(2\pi)$ \cite{Dias2023-qr} or even $\ln(2\pi)+ S(\hat \rho)$ \footnote{The lower bound $\ln(2\pi)+ S(\hat \rho)$ depends on the von Neumann entropy $S(\hat \rho)$ of state $\hat \rho$.
 [T. Haas, private communication, 2024].}, and that it satisfies the conjectured lower bound $\ln\pi+1$ for any Wigner-positive state in the qubit space spanned by the Fock states $\ket{0}$ and $\ket{1}$ \cite{Qian2024-vl}.
-The present work extends the validity of Conjecture~\ref{conj:wig_entropy} to the much wider subset of beam-splittter states within $\mathcal{W}_+$.
+The present work extends the validity of Conjecture~\ref{conj:wig_entropy} to the much wider subset of beam-splitter states within $\mathcal{W}_+$.

 \textit{Wigner-Rényi entropy.} The Shannon entropy is only a prominent special case of a larger family of entropic functionals called Rényi entropies.
 Let us first define the $p$-norm of a Wigner function as